Mixing Text and Image in SwiftUI

 }

-On the other hand, because the textBaseline of Image (not SF Symbols) is consistent with its bottom by default, when mixed with other text in Text, the image and text will be misaligned due to different baselines.
-We can adjust it by using the Text version of the baselineOffset modifier.
+Moreover, because the textBaseline of an Image (not SF Symbols) by default aligns with its bottom, this causes misalignment with other text when mixed within Text.
+We can adjust this using the Text specific version of the baselineOffset modifier.

 Swift

-let logo = Text(Image("logo")).baselineOffset(-3) // Text version of the modifier, will not change the Text type, using alignmentGuide will change the type
+let logo = Text(Image("logo")).baselineOffset(-3) // A `Text` version of the modifier, does not change `Text` type, using `alignmentGuide` for modifications changes the type

 .font(.title)

-Once again, we can only use modifiers that do not change the type of Text or Image.
-Modifiers such as frame, scaleEffect, scaleToFit, and alignmentGuide that change the type state will prevent interpolation and arithmetic operations on Text!
+To reiterate, we can only use modifiers that do not change the type of Text or Image.
+Modifiers like frame, scaleEffect, scaleToFit, alignmentGuide, which change the type state, will prevent text interpolation and addition operations!

-Therefore, to perfectly match views with text, we need to prepare different sizes of views for different sizes of text.
+Thus, to perfectly match views with text, we need to prepare views of varying sizes for different text sizes.

 Dynamic Type (Automatic Font Scaling)

-The Dynamic Type feature allows users to set the size of text displayed on the device screen.
-It can help users who need larger text for readability, as well as those who can read smaller text, allowing more information to appear on the screen.
-Applications that support Dynamic Type also provide users with a more consistent reading experience.
+Dynamic Type allows users to adjust the size of text displayed on their devices.
+It helps those who need larger text for better readability and accommodates those who prefer smaller text to display more information on the screen.
+Applications that support Dynamic Type also offer a more consistent reading experience for users.

-Starting from Xcode 14, developers can quickly check how a view behaves under different Dynamic Types in the preview.
+Starting with Xcode 14, developers can quickly check how views appear under different Dynamic Types in the preview.

 Swift

-.font(.title) // The size of "title" font varies under different Dynamic Types.
+.font(.title) // The size of the title varies with different dynamic modes.

-In SwiftUI, unless specifically configured, the size of all fonts will change with dynamic type changes.
-As shown in the figure above, dynamic types only affect text, and the size of images in Text will not change.
+In SwiftUI, unless specifically configured otherwise, the size of all fonts will change with the dynamic type.
+As shown in the image above, dynamic type only affects text; the size of images within Text does not change.

-When using Text for image and text mixing, if the image size cannot change with the text size, the result shown in the figure above will appear.
-Therefore, we must find a way to make the image size adapt to dynamic type changes.
+When using Text for text-image mixing, if the images cannot adapt to text size changes, the results will be as shown in the image above.
+Therefore, we must find a way to make image sizes also adapt automatically to dynamic type changes.

-Using the @ScaledMetric attribute wrapper provided by SwiftUI, a value that can automatically scale with dynamic types can be created.
-The relativeTo parameter can associate the value with a specific text style size change curve.
+The @ScaledMetric property wrapper provided by SwiftUI allows for values that automatically scale with dynamic types.
+The relativeTo parameter aligns the scaling value with the size variation curve of a specific text style.

 Swift